Lifestyle changes to help manage your COPD

 In support groups, you can talk about your COPD openly.
 You can relate to one another, share strategies, and find connections.

-Living with or caring for someone with COPD can be challenging.
-You deserve to take back control in your life knowing that your loved one is receiving the right care and information to manage their condition.⁶⁻⁸
+Knowing how to support someone with COPD can be challenging.
+You deserve to take back control in your life knowing that your loved one is receiving the right care and information to manage their condition.6-8

 Ask for help